kraghack/bustabit-client/readme.md

 bustabit-client
 -----------------

 bustabit-client is a Single Page App (SPA) that uses react in order to be a full client for bustabit.
-It's built with react, is responsive

 Installation
 ============

-Make sure you have a fairly recent version of node.js and npm installed, and use:
+Make sure you have a fairly recent version of node.js and npm installed (and ideally the latest), and use:

 `npm install`